 Movie theaters are open every day of the year and a selection of good movies usually come out in time for the holiday season.
 Be sure to arrive early as moviegoing can be pretty popular on this annual holiday.
 Here’s a guide to local cinemas:

 Take a Hike in a Local Park

-If the weather is clear, Christmas Day is an ideal time to take a quiet stroll through a park or even an extensive hike for some exercise to work off those extra seasonal pounds.
-Please note that some parks may close their entrance gates, so you may want to call ahead to find out about accessibility.
+If the weather is clear, Christmas Day is an ideal time to take a quiet stroll or even an extensive hike in the woods to work off those extra seasonal pounds.
+Please note that all parks are not open on December 25, so it is a good idea to call ahead to find out about accessibility.
 See a guide to the local parks:

 07 of 10